 Averaging conventions assume assets are placed in service or disposed of at designated dates throughout the year.
 An averaging convention generally adopts a prescribed placed-in-service date that simplifies depreciation calculations and record keeping.

-Examples of averaging conventions are the midmonth convention, full-month convention, half-year convention, and modified half-year convention.
+Examples of averaging conventions are the midmonth convention, full-month convention, half-year convention, modified half-year convention, and midquarter convention.